-• For those who are interested in the ATC side of things, and want information from an authoritative source, check out Michael Oxner's "Aviation Topic of the Week", a series of articles about flying "in many types of airspaces in many situations."
+- For those who are interested in the ATC side of things, and want information from an authoritative source, check out Michael Oxner's "Aviation Topic of the Week", a series of articles about flying "in many types of airspaces in many situations."
 Michael Oxner is a professional controller and private pilot who obviously can't get enough of airplanes, because in his spare time he's also an on-line controller with VatSim.
-Particularly interesting are a set of articles describing a complete IFR flight and a complete VFR flight.
+Particularly interesting are a set of articles describing a complete IFR flight and a complete VFR flight. - Freeworld Airways is a virtual airline.
+Their "flight school" has lots of useful information about navigation (including holding patterns, SIDs, and STARs), ATC and communication, and weather.